depuk98/JKTECH_EXCERCISE/README.md

 - **documents**: Document metadata
 - **document_chunks**: Document content with vector embeddings

-## Vector Search
+## Vector Search and RAG

+The application uses a Retrieval-Augmented Generation (RAG) approach:

-Document search uses the pgvector extension to perform efficient similarity searches:
+1. Document search uses the pgvector extension to perform efficient similarity searches:

-1. The query text is converted to an embedding vector
+   - The query text is converted to an embedding vector
-2. A vector similarity search is performed (using cosine similarity)
+   - A vector similarity search is performed (using cosine similarity)
-3. Results are returned sorted by similarity score
+   - Results are returned sorted by similarity score

+2. For Q&A, the system:
+   - Retrieves relevant document chunks using vector search
+   - Formats the chunks with citations as context
+   - Passes the context to an LLM (OpenAI or Ollama)
+   - Returns the generated answer with citations

 ## Testing